biomedical-cybernetics/projection-separability-indices/README.md

 | SampleLabels    | Cell array       | List of sample labels                     |
 | PositiveClasses | Cell array       | List of positive sample labels (**)       |

-_(*) For instance a matrix of NxM which is the result of a dimension reduction method such as Principal Component Analysis (PCA)._
+_(*) For instance, a matrix of NxM which is the result of a dimension reduction method such as Principal Component Analysis (PCA)._

 _(**) Depending on the study positive classes are usually ranked as the labels for who a certain prediction is desired.
-For example, sick patients (positive class) versus controls (negative class); or burnout (positive class), depession (positive class), control (negative class)._
+For example, sick patients (positive class) versus controls (negative class); or burnout (positive class), depression (positive class), control (negative class)._

 At first, the user has to select which indexes should be included as part of the output: